GroundingBooth: Grounding Text-to-Image Customization: Experiment

-We conduct our experiments on datasets from two sources.
-To train the identity preservation ability of the model, we adopt both multiview datasets and single-image datasets.
-For multi-view data, we use MVImgNet~\cite{yu2023mvimgnet}, which contains 6.5 million frames from 219,188 videos crossing objects from 238 classes, with fine-grained annotations of object masks.
-In the data processing stage, following AnyDoor~\cite{chen2023anydoor}, for each object, we use randomly selected different frames of the video clips.
-For the first frame, we apply the mask on the image and get the foreground object, and for another frame, we use the bounding box of the object as the grounding information and use this frame as the training ground truth.
-For single-image data, we use LVIS~\cite{gupta2019lvis}, a well-known dataset for fine-grained large vocabulary instance segmentation, including 118,287 images of 1203 categories.
-For one image, we select the objects with top-10 bounding box area for training, in which we use the object with the largest bounding box as the reference object while the other objects as used as background.
+\paragraph{\textbf{Datasets}}{We mix several datasets for training.
+For image pairs of the same object, we use (1) multi-view data, MVImgNet~\citep{yu2023mvimgnet} and (2) video instance segmentation dataset Refer-YouTube-VOS~\citep{URVOS}.
+MVImgNet contains 6.5 million frames from 219,188 videos across 238 object categories, with fine-grained annotations of object masks.
+Refer-YouTube-VOS dataset contains 3,978 high-resolution YouTube videos with 131k high-quality manual annotations and 15k language expressions.
+Following AnyDoor~\citep{chen2023anydoor}, for each object, we randomly selected two different frames from the same video clip to form a training pair.
+We apply the object mask on one frame to obtain the background-free object as the input subject image.
+We use the other frame as the ground-truth, and use its bounding boxes as the layout input.
+For single-image data, we use (3) LVIS~\citep{gupta2019lvis}, a well-known dataset for fine-grained large vocabulary instance segmentation, including 118,287 images from 1,203 categories, and (4) OpenImages v7 dataset~\citep{OpenImages}, which we only select the images with instance segmentation annotations for training.
+We use the ground-truth segmentation mask and crop the image to obtain the background-free subject images.
+For each sample of single image data, we select only the instance bounding boxes with top-10 largest areas to compose the layout, and choose the subject that has the largest area as the subject for training. }